anthofflab/MimiSSPs.jl/README.md

 The available emissions sources are as follows:

-* Leach: This model draws data directly from the FAIRv2.0 model repository [here](https://github.com/FrankErrickson/MimiFAIRv2.jl) and originally published in [Leach et al., 2021](https://doi.org/10.5194/gmd-14-3007-2021), see `calibration/src/Leach.ipynb` for replication.
+* Leach: This model draws data directly from the FAIRv2.0 model repository [here](https://github.com/FrankErrickson/MimiFAIRv2.jl) and originally published in [Leach et al., 2021](https://doi.org/10.5194/gmd-14-3007-2021), see `calibration/src/Leach.ipynb` for replication, which draws heavily on code in [MimiFAIRv2]().

 ### Calibration and Data Processing